Trump assigns a special mission to Marco Rubio just as the World Cup begins

 A diplomatic agenda within the stadium

-Rubio's mission extends beyond the sports arena.
+Rubio's mission extends beyond the realm of sports.

 According to information released by the State Department, the dialogue between Rubio and Peña will address "topics related to regional security, trade, investments, and cooperation in emerging technologies."